Thur. Aug. 9/07 When You’re Not Lost

 We can take natural selection to mean that selection is being done according to ‘natural law’, and in fact this is the generally accepted meaning.
 But we can also take Natural selection to mean Nature, a coevolving system (a wholeness) of species, is doing the selecting.
 It depends only on the boundaries we draw; on our range of intimacy.
 (And by the way, we can also see sexual traits, and sexual selection, as the ‘language’ of population evo-ecology.
 If you want to consider this argument you can start here: https://www.extremophilechoice.com/2019/12/08/the-real-language-of-nature/ )

 Who'd become accustomed to a balance

 We hardly noticed the waves

 Into our common deep.

 So can we withhold our disbelief then, that an ecosystem might be, like our own minds, more than the sum of its ‘conceptions’?
-Is an ecosystem, like a person in its wholeness, watching a ‘body’ of passing organisms the way a wholesome man or woman might watch their thoughts?
+Can we say an ecosystem, in its wholeness, is ‘watching’ a ‘body’ of passing organisms in the same sense as say a wholesome man or woman watches his or her thoughts?
 (If you’re a meditator and you would like to take up this challenge, see: https://www.extremophilechoice.com/2020/09/27/the-unseen-unseeing-buddhanature-population-evo-ecology/ ) Then we might now want to answer the naturally arising question: do our minds too outlive their personal organisms?

 But this is a discussion for the next post.